-When we arrived, there was a group of geologists staying at the homestead, so we opted to camp at the foot of the dune instead.
+When we arrived at Old Andado, there was a group of geologists staying at the homestead, so we opted to camp at the foot of the dune instead.
 And during our first night there, the weather turned and we woke up to an overcast sky and drizzling rain.

-The rain didn’t stop for most of the day and by late afternoon we knew that the roads would be too washed out to travel on for a few days.
+The rain didn’t stop for most of the day and by the late afternoon, we knew that the roads would be too washed out to travel on for a few days.
 We were rained in in the desert!
 I couldn’t think of a better reason to extend our trip!

 Australian Desert Animals

 More or less stuck at the homestead we took stock of what was around.
 A flock of noisy Little corellas seemed to be resident at the site, as were Welcome swallows and Fairy martins.

 Black kites congregated around the homestead in their dozens.
 After dark, I came across a Desert frog to my huge surprise and a Bynoe’s gecko.